jackyzha0/quartz/content/notes/hosting.md

 3. Wait 30 minutes to an hour for the network changes to kick in.
 4. Done!

+## External Hosting
+Don't want to use GitHub Pages?
+Hugo builds everything for you!
+Everything is a packaged set of static files ready to deploy in `/public`.
+You can then upload this folder to a cloud provider to deploy.
+Alternatively, most providers also give users the option to link a GitHub repository and a folder to deploy.
+When doing this, ensure you select `/public` folder under the `master` branch.

+---

 Now that your Quartz is live, let's figure out how to make Quartz really *yours*!